pylayers/pylayers/doc/notebook/2-AP/Antenna.rst

 .. parsed-literal::

-    WARNING: pylab import has clobbered these variables: ['plt', 'mlab', 'rc'] `%matplotlib` prevents importing * from pylab and numpy
+    pylab import has clobbered these variables: ['plt', 'mlab', 'f', 'rc'] `%matplotlib` prevents importing * from pylab and numpy